knyghty/deps/draft/accessibility-team.rst

 users.
 This is called the
-`curb cut effect <https://alexwlchan.net/2019/01/monki-gras-the-curb-cut-effect/>`_ While this is mostly noted in the real world, the web also experiences this affect.
+`curb cut effect <https://alexwlchan.net/2019/01/monki-gras-the-curb-cut-effect/>`_ While this is mostly noted in the real world, the web also experiences this effect.
 For example, keyboard shortcuts are used to allow keyboard-only users navigate a site more efficiently, but this positive benefit affects everyone, not just the physically disabled.